wschaef/architecture-kata-2023/lessons-learned.md

 ## Approach

-In our journey through the Architecture Kata, we adopted a pragmatic approach that was shaped by the unique challenges and constraints we encountered.
+In our journey through the Architectural Kata, we adopted a pragmatic approach that was shaped by the unique challenges and constraints we encountered.
 Here, we reflect on the key aspects of our approach:

 ### Skipping Domain-Driven Design (DDD)